MorrellLAB/BAD_Mutations/Manual/Manual_v0.1.md

 [Return to TOC](#toc)

 ### A Note on Parallel Execution
-<span>`BAD_Mutations` </span>is designed to run all predictions in a single thread.
+`BAD_Mutations` is designed to run all predictions in a single thread.
 There is a joke in here somewhere about Python programs and lack of concurrency …For now, all functions and supporting scripts are written for single-thread execution, and parallel execution can be performed with a tool like [GNU Parallel](http://www.gnu.org/software/parallel/).
 Native parallel support is planned for a future release.

 # <a name="config"></a>Configuration File Format
 **NOTE:** The configuration file format is under revision (in a new git branch) and is planned to change soon.
 This section of the manual will be updated when the new file format is deployed.
 The format will follow the specifications used by the Python [ConfigParser](https://docs.python.org/2/library/configparser.html) module.